storybookjs/ember/MIGRATION.md

 npx sb@next babelrc
 ```

 This will create a `.babelrc.json` file.
-You may need to add package dependencies.
+This file includes a bunch of babel plugins, so you may need to add new package devDependencies accordingly.

 ## From version 6.2.x to 6.3.0